fundot/fundot/doc/cheatsheet.md

 ### List

 A Fundot list is a doubly linked list of objects.
 This is also the fundamental evaluation unit in Fundot.
-A list is default to be evaluated.
+A list is default to be evaluated in Fundot.

 ```Fundot
 (alpha "beta" 2.71828)